Sketchplanations

 Bruce Gordon explains the accountability ladder (grainy, slightly odd video) with a fun story about him and his son in which they realise his son has homework due tomorrow that’s not done.

-I love this quote from Erling Kagge, the first person to walk to the triple Poles:
+I love this quote from Erling Kagge, the first person to walk to the Triple Poles:

 "Most people underestimate the possibilities you have in life.
 And that’s a bit sad…But don’t underestimate yourself.
 Also, like I said: Get up in the morning."